Libertarian Ron Paul is dilemma for Republicans

 A THIRD PARTY RUN BY PAUL COULD 'CREATE HAVOC'

-Ed Rollins, a veteran RepubliciRepublicanan strategist who ran Mike Huckabee's 2008 presidential campaign and Michele Bachmann's for awhile in 2011, said Paul needs to know he is being heard.
+Ed Rollins, a veteran Republician strategist who ran Mike Huckabee's 2008 presidential campaign and Michele Bachmann's for awhile in 2011, said Paul needs to know he is being heard.

 "If for some reason he's not treated well and chooses to run as a third party candidate he would create havoc," said Rollins, who suggested the party have an establishment representative consult and liaise with Paul.